-WAN optimization, also known as WAN acceleration, is the category of technologies and techniques used to maximize the efficiency of data flow across a wide area network (WAN), between organizations' centralized data centers and their remote locations.
-In an enterprise WAN, the goal of optimization is to increase the speed of access to critical applications and information, by overcoming network latency, minimizing packet loss and mitigating capacity limitations.Content Continues Below
+WAN optimization -- also known as WAN acceleration -- is the category of technologies and techniques used to maximize the efficiency of data's flow across a wide area network (WAN), between organizations' centralized data centers and their remote locations.
+In an enterprise WAN, the goal of optimization is to increase the speed with which end users can access business-critical applications and information, by overcoming network latency, minimizing packet loss and mitigating capacity limitations.Content Continues Below

 - Data deduplication identifies and eliminates redundant copies of data.
-This reduces the amount of information that must be sent across a WAN for remote backups, replication, and disaster recovery.
+This reduces the amount of information that must be sent across a WAN for remote backups, replication and disaster recovery.

-- compression, which shrinks the size of data to limit bandwidth use.
+- Data compression shrinks the size of data to minimize bandwidth use.

 - Protocol acceleration, or protocol spoofing, minimizes the burden a chatty protocol puts on the WAN.
 This method works by bundling chatty protocols so they are, in effect, a single protocol -- resulting in fewer packet headers and network handshakes.